codatio/codat-docs/docs/lending/guides/loan-writeback/record-general-loan.md

 :::info Repay on your terms

-Our example demonstrates how to record loan repayments with terms that include monthly payments covering both drawdown and fees.
+Our example shows how to record loan repayments with monthly payments covering both drawdown and fees.
 To separate repayments from fee or interest payments, include a transfer from the borrower’s account to the lender’s account that equals the amount of fees or interest.
 Then, create the associated direct cost to register the fees and/or interest.

 :::